Words to Live by When Parenting Complex Kids

 Much of what I've needed to know as a parent I learned teaching childbirth classes.

-No joke.
-It turns out that the best tips for expectant parents facing the unknown journey to childbirth are fundamental pearls of wisdom for parenting.
-They continue to be the best guiding principles I’ve discovered, to date.
+It turns out that the best tips for expectant parents facing the unknown journey to childbirth are fundamental pearls of wisdom for all of parenting.
+In fact, these 8 tidbits continue to be the best guiding principles I've discovered, to date.